without Internet Explorer,

 The thing is, Hellbastard would probably have a hard time spelling ‘typical’, for apparently the word doesn’t come up often in conversation, at least not any concerning Heading for Internal Darkness.
 What is thrown around quite a bit more is ‘crust’, a grimy, pessimistic and ornery style of music said to be derived from hardcore, anarcho-punk, and extreme metal.
 It’s also thought this UK three-piece coined the term with their Ripper Crust demo of ’86, however countrymate Amebix is often credited with this, or at least with concocting the sound itself three years prior with their lp Arise.

 As one of the very few things concerning ‘80s metal I can’t seem to care about, I’ll just enjoy whatever this is for whatever it is, which from where I’m hiding is a quite interesting bare-knuckle drag of down-tuned guitar horror, rust-red structures often under questionable control, the loud seclusion of helplessness that haunts abandoned psyche wards, grim inspiration usually found dissolved in the floor cracks of dungeons, and a large skeletal body bloated with layers of thick black gruel that acts as this collection of earsores’ overall premise.
 Right, where do we sign up?
-Alas, despite this post-apocalyptic reverie, you shouldn’t feel afraid walking from one end of this thing to the other ‘cos there’s a built-in bridge that feels pretty sturdy under you despite what feels like calamity all around.
+Alas, despite this post-apocalyptic reverie, you shouldn’t feel afraid walking from one end of this thing to the other ‘cos there’s a built-in bridge that feels pretty sturdy under you despite what smells like calamity all around.
 Under the almost ramshackle surface is a platform of fairly normal metal musicality – solid rhythms and structures of natural traditional sense and thrash breakdown-like temperament - keeping it from premature collapse.
-And to keep Hellbastard from being confused with Crimson Glory, production values purposely scrap near the tanker bottom, yet are far from what I’d call terrible.
+And to keep Hellbastard from being confused with Crimson Glory, production values purposely scrape near the tanker bottom, yet are far from what I’d call terrible.

 “…lost in the trackless jungle of his pain, clutching the pitiless red earth in vain…”